-If you or a loved one are having thoughts of self-harm or suicide, don’t hesitate to phone a suicide hotline immediately.
+If you or a loved one are thinking about self-harm or suicide, don’t hesitate to phone a suicide hotline.

-In the last few years, we've made considerable strides in mental health awareness and the issues that may affect those with psychological conditions.
+In the last few years, we've made considerable strides in mental health awareness.

 However, there's still one topic discussed in hushed voices and behind closed doors.
-It gets given confusing - sometimes vulgar - nicknames and acronyms that don't really shed light on such a serious topic.
+Confusing - and sometimes vulgar - nicknames and acronyms don't shed any light on such a serious topic.

 Many of us may have considered suicide.
 1 in 4 young people has reported suicidal thoughts.
 Some of us may have attempted it.
 And a few of us may have lost someone to it or known someone who has.